MU-Data-Science/EVA/README.md

 # Exhaustive Variant Analysis (EVA) on Human Genome Sequences

+The goal of this [NSF RAPID project](https://nsf.gov/awardsearch/showAward?AWD_ID=2034247) is to democratize genome sequence analysis for enabling researchers to better understand how COVID-19 affects individuals based on their genetic makeup.
+Using CloudLab, a researcher can perform variant analysis on genomes at no charge.

-This site is ***under active development*** and will be updated in the coming months with code and documentation.
+This site is ***under active development*** and will be continuously updated with code and documentation.

 ## Running variant analysis on human genomes using a single CloudLab node

 1. Create an account on CloudLab by signing up [here](https://cloudlab.us/signup.php).
 Select "Join Existing Project" with `EVA-public` as the project name.
+(If you already have a CloudLab account, then join the project `EVA-public` after logging in to CloudLab.)
 <!--[(Screenshot)](images/CloudLab_signup.png?raw=true)("CloudLab Signup")-->
 2. By signing up, you agree to follow the [Acceptable Use Policy of CloudLab](https://cloudlab.us/aup.php).
 3. After your account is approved, you can login to your account.
 Read the [CloudLab manual](http://docs.cloudlab.us/) on how to start an experiment.